OneIdentity/SafeguardDotNet/Samples/SampleA2aService/README.md

     </appSettings>
 </configuration>
 ```
-4. Start the service from the command line: `dotnet SampleA2aService.dll`
+4. Start the service from the command line: `SampleA2aService.exe`